How to compare fuel economy correctly

 - Use the formula: (Distance ÷ MPG) × Fuel Price.
 For a 500-mile trip in a 30 MPG car with gas at $3.50/gal: (500 ÷ 30) × 3.50 = $58.33.
 Using metric: (Distance × L/100km ÷ 100) × Price/L. For 800km at 8L/100km and €1.80/L: (800 × 8 ÷ 100) × 1.80 = €115.20.

-- What is considered good fuel economy in 2026?
+- What is considered good fuel economy?

 - Why is UK MPG higher than US MPG?